ParallelMaths/parallel/pages/7-33-aluminium-can-engineering.md

 ## 3. Aluminium can engineering

 I am a big fan of Bill Hammack (also known as “Engineer Guy”), whose YouTube channel looks at the clever engineering behind lots of machines and objects.
 In this video, he looks at the engineering behind an ordinary fizzy drinks can.
-This is only the opening the video, but if you are really interested in engineering (or fizzy drinks) then make sure you watch the whole video later.
+This is only the opening of the video, but if you are really interested in engineering (or fizzy drinks) then make sure you watch the whole video later.

 @[youtube](hUhisi2FBuw?end98&rel=0)